 Some advice on the Capital letter alphabet

-Before you start though I will
+Before you start though I will give you some advice on writing capital letters.

 - Be aware, of how much space the Letter will need before you draw the first line.
 For example with the letter C, you will start with a curved Line but the top part of the C will be added later and a little bit to the right.
-So don’t start the curved line all the way up at the cap hight but a little bit further down or your C will end up being too high.
+So don’t start the curved line all the way up at the cap height but a little bit further down or your C will end up being too high.

 - The letter “S” is universally hated and loved at the same time by calligraphers.
 Don´t get frustrated if you just can’t seem to get it to look right, it is the hardest capital letter to get right.
 But just keep at it and don’t give up and you will learn to love this letter because even though it is hard to draw, the letter “S” just looks really great.